ParthVandra16/ParthsBooksStore2/README.txt

 its showing 0 error but when the category page cannot load i got this exception handling when i click category page "InvalidOperationException: RenderSectionAsync invocation in '/Views/Shared/_Layout.cshtml' is invalid.
-The section 'Scripts' has already been rendered."
+The section 'Scripts' has already been rendered." i have did migration again using differnet name "20221114063233_RecreateTheDatabase.cs" "20221118175302_AddCatToDB" but database cannot show inside the SQL server object explorer

+again i did migration with different name "20221118180305_RecreateTheDatabase1.cs" but its not working properly.

+2004pm
+i delete all the migration from DataAccess project inside the migration folder

+2012pm
+Add new mgration with new name "20221120011122_AddCategoryToDatabase.cs" update database.. build successfull

+Add migration
+"20221120011609_AddCatToDb.cs"
+update database
+build successfully
+done.

+2017pm
+cheack database in the sql server object explorer database not showing.